FREE SHIPPING on purchases over 1,500 CZK 📦

 Although blood clots during menstruation are normal and every woman may experience them from time to time, their occurrence can sometimes indicate a certain health problem and should not be ignored.
 Be careful if in your case blood clots:

-- Clots occur with very heavy blood flow and you need to change your menstrual aids at least every 1-2 hours or use double menstrual protection (e.g. a tampon and a sanitary napkin at the same time)
+• Clots occur with very strong blood flow and you must change your menstrual aids at least every 1-2 hours or use double menstrual protection (e.g. a tampon and a sanitary napkin at the same time)

 If you experience larger clots for at least several menstrual cycles in a row, let your gynecologist know as soon as possible so that you can detect any health problems in time.